Coordinate Reference Systems in OSM Jump to heading

 Implicit Storage and Serialization Constraints Jump to heading

 Coordinates in OpenStreetMap are stored as decimal degrees with a fixed precision constraint.
 The underlying serialization formats handle these values differently, and developers must recognize that neither the binary nor the text-based formats embed a CRS identifier.
-A thorough examination of the PBF File Structure Deep Dive reveals that latitude and longitude are delta-encoded and scaled by a factor of 1,000,000,000 to maintain integer arithmetic efficiency during parsing.
+A thorough examination of the PBF File Structure Deep Dive reveals that latitude and longitude are delta-encoded and scaled to integers (granularity 100 nanodegrees by default) to maintain integer arithmetic efficiency during parsing.
 This encoding assumes WGS 84 by strict convention, eliminating the overhead of storing redundant spatial reference strings across millions of primitives.
 Similarly, the OSM XML vs PBF Comparison highlights how XML retains human-readable decimal values while sacrificing parsing throughput and memory efficiency.
-ETL pipelines must explicitly assign EPSG:4326 upon ingestion to prevent downstream projection mismatches, particularly when merging OSM data with municipal datasets that default to local state plane or UTM zones.

 Because the CRS is implicit rather than explicit, validation must occur at the ingestion boundary.
 Automated compliance checks should verify that all coordinate pairs fall within valid WGS 84 bounds (-90 ≤ lat ≤ 90, -180 ≤ lon ≤ 180) and flag outliers that typically indicate parsing corruption or malformed delta-decoding.